 - Headphones Required: The effect is completely lost without headphones, which can be uncomfortable for some users, especially during sleep.

-- Slower Entrainment: For some individuals, the subtle nature of the stimulus may take longer to produce the desired state.
+- Slower Entrainment: For some individuals, the subtle nature of stimulus may take longer to produce the desired state.

 Isochronic Tones